ehzawad/gregmat/readme.md

 - **abound** - exist in large numbers or amounts

     > **PHRASAL**
     >
     > abound with (abound in)
     >
     > *a beautiful stream which abounded with trout and eels*
     >
     > - **BE FULL WITH**, overflow with, teem with, be packed with, be crowded with, be thronged with, be jammed with, be alive with, be overrun with, swarm with, bristle with, be bristling with, be infested with, be thick with;
     > **informal** be crawling with, be lousy with, be stuffed with, be jam-packed with, be chockablock with, be chock-full of;
     > **British informal** be heaving with;
     > **rear** pullulate with

     >**DERIVATIVES**
     >
     > abounding(adjective) - abundant

 - **amorphous** - without a clearly defined shape or form

     > *an amorphous gray mass which proved to be mashed potato*
     >
     > - **SHAPELESS**, formless, unformed, unshaped, structureless, unstructured, indeterminate, indefinite, vague, nebulous  **ANTONYMS** shaped; definite

     >**DERIVATIVES**
     >
     > amorphously
     >
     > amorphousness

 - **austere** - strict in manner, having no comforts or luxuries

     > *he was a conscientious and outwardly austere man*
     >
     > - **SEVERE**, stern, strict, harsh, unfeeling, stony, steely, flinty, dour, grim, cold, frosty, frigid, icy, chilly, unemotional, unfriendly, formal, stiff, stuffy, reserved, remote, distant, aloof, forbidding, mean-looking, grave, solemn, serious, unsmiling, unsympathetic, unforgiving, uncharitable; hard, rigorous, stringent, unyielding, unbending, unrelenting, inflexible, illiberal, no-nonsense; **informal** hard-boiled, hard-nosed. **ANTONYMS** genial

     > *I still enjoy this austere and disciplined life*
     >
-> - **STRICT**, self-denying, self-abnegating, moderate, temperate, sober, simple, frugal, spartan, restrained, self-restrained, self-disciplined, nonindulgent, ascetic, puritanical, self-sacrificing, hair-shirt, abstemious, abstinent, celibate, chaste, continent; moral, upright. **ANTONYMS** immoderate
+    > - **STRICT**, self-denying, self-abnegating, moderate, temperate, sober, simple, frugal, spartan, restrained, self-restrained, self-disciplined, non-indulgent, ascetic, puritanical, self-sacrificing, hair-shirt, abstemious, abstinent, celibate, chaste, continent; moral, upright. **ANTONYMS** immoderate

     > *the buildings around me were understated and austere*
     >
     > - **PLAIN**, simple, basic, functional, modest, unadorned, undecorated, unornamented, unembellished, unostentatious, unfurnished, uncluttered, unfussy, without frills, subdued, muted, restrained; STARK, bleak, bare, bald, clinical, somber, severe, spartan, ascetic; **informal** no frills. **ANTONYMS** ornate

 - **belie** - fail to give true impression of something, contradict, fail to justify, betray

     > *the expression in his eyes belied his easy manner*
     >
     > - **CONTRADICT**, be at odds with, call into questions, give the lie to, show/prove to be false; disprove, debunk, discredit, explode, knock the bottom out of; **informal** shoot full of holes. **ANTONYMS** testify to

     > *he made a lighthearted speech which belied his deep disappointment*
     >
     > - **CONCEAL**, cover, disguise, misrepresent, falsify, distort, wrap, put a spin on, color; give a false idea of, give a false account of. **ANTONYMS** reveal

 - **capricious** - sudden change of mood, unpredictable, fickle

     > *the capricious workings of fate*
     >
     > - **FICKLE**, inconstant, changeable, variable, unstable, mercurial, volatile, erratic, vacillating, irregular, inconsistent, fitful, arbitrary; impulsive, temperamental, wild, ungovernable; whimsical, fanciful, flighty,wayward, quirky, faddish; unpredictable, random, chance, haphazard. **ANTONYMS** stable, consistent

 > **DERIVATIVES**